CORS vs CSP connect-src Explained

 Step 1 — Identify which gate fired

 Read the console message.
 “Refused to connect … Content Security Policy” → CSP. “blocked by CORS policy” → CORS.
 This determines which server you fix.
+Note the second half of a CSP message as well: it echoes the directive that actually matched, so a message ending in "default-src 'self'" tells you the policy has no connect-src at all and you are looking at the fallback.

 Step 2a — Fix a CSP connect-src block